ashwinreddy/blog/_notes/Public/Concepts/Information.md

 feed: hide
 ---

-In this wonderful little [post](https://www.cs.bham.ac.uk/research/projects/cogaff/misc/austen-info.html), Aaron Sloman distinguishes between two
+Information is knowledge contained in either propositions or empirical evidence.
+In this wonderful little [post](https://www.cs.bham.ac.uk/research/projects/cogaff/misc/austen-info.html), Aaron Sloman distinguishes between two conceptions of information.

-Claude Shannon's conception of information and Jane Austen's.
+* In [[Shannon]]'s view, information is something you store, transmit, or transform.

 ## Shannon